 During the course of the fiscal year, unanticipated revenues may be become available, unexpected expenditures may be necessary, deviations may occur in estimated carry forward funds, or better information may become known which may require changes to the approved annual operating budget.
 The President or a designee may approve changes to the College operating budget.
 The following procedures will be followed to ensure accurate, fair and timely adjustments to the College’s operating budget:

-- The monthly status report will provide the mechanism for reporting adjustments to the President’s Cabinet.
+- The monthly status report will provide the mechanism for reporting adjustments to the President’s Council.